Steps of the eviction process in New Mexico:

 Illegal Evictions in New Mexico

-In New Mexico, any of the below are illegal.
+In New Mexico, there are a few different types of evictions that are illegal.
 If the landlord is found liable, the tenant may be entitled to civil penalties, restitution, damages sustained, seek restitution, and abate 100% of the rent for each day the landlord caused the termination or diminished any utility service.

 “Self-Help” Evictions